fal-works/conceptual-model/docs-internal/development.md

 - Comments:
 	- Minimize implementation comments.
 Let the code speak for itself
 	- Avoid explaining "recent changes"
+- Temporary files:
+	- When creating temporary files that are to be removed later, always use `TMP_` prefix.

-- Unit tests:
+## Unit Tests

 - Use Node.js built-in testing framework
 - Each implementation module has a corresponding adjacent test module: `src/mod.ts` → `src/mod.test.ts`
 - Mirror module structure within test `describe()` blocks
-- Temporary files:
-	- When creating temporary files that are to be removed later, always use `TMP_` prefix.

 ## Patterns to Follow